Posted June 2017

 - Would you be able to repay the loan in full - including any interest - if the borrower is unable to do so?

-Being a guarantor isn’t without risks, so get to know them
+Being a loan guarantor isn’t without risks, so read up!

-We know Kiwis are a helpful bunch, but before you decide to become a guarantor you should stay informed and weigh up the benefits and risks that you might face if things don't go as planned.
-With a little planning, preparation, and the points we’ve covered today, you’ll be able to make the right decisions for yourself, your friends, and your family should the question ever arise.
+With a little planning, preparation, and the points we’ve covered today, you’ll be able to make the right decision for your friends, family, and most importantly yourself if the question ever crops up.